Quantum dot thermal machines -- a guide to engineering: Noise and constancy

+where $K$ is activity, equal to $\Gamma_T+\Gamma_F$.
+Combined with the explicit expression for current through the four rates (Eq.\ref{eq-curr}), this gives a bound:

+The fluctuations of power output are then equal to $\varepsilon \chi$.
 However, fluctuations of current in the output circuit are detrimental for thermal machine operation even if they are associated with little power (around $\varepsilon=0$), so for our analysis, we will consider the fluctuations of current directly.

+Unlike the power and efficiency, both based on mean current through the device, in which all three asymmetry parameters: $\Delta S$, $\gamma$, and $\alpha$, came in in a single quantity, noise, or current fluctuations, has a more direct dependence on the microscopic dynamics of the system, and the three asymmetry parameters, $\Delta S$, $\gamma$, and $\alpha$ all affect it differently.
 Figure \ref{fig-noise}a shows the effect of all three asymmetry parameters on the power vs. noise diagrams for a heat engine for a normalised conductance peak height.

 For a heat engine operating with a non-degenerate transport energy level, at $\varepsilon=\pm \infty$, both power and current fluctuations are equal to zero, as all electron transitions are blocked.
 At $\varepsilon=0$, in contract, as all transitions are permitted, the noise reaches its maximum, while the output power is zero.
 In between, the curve reaches a maximum in power, but if low-noise operation is required, this can be achieved with a compromise in power, in line with the general power-efficiency-constancy trade-off rule \cite{Shiraishi2016, Pietzonka2018}.